telerik/winforms-docs/panels-and-labels/separator.md

 * __SeparatorElement__ - the element that holds the lines.
 Gives you the ability to access and customize them

-Follows a small sample, which demonstrates how to take advantage of the functionalities of RadSeparator#_[C#] Customize RadSeparator_
+Follows a small sample, which demonstrates how to take advantage of the functionalities of RadSeparator

+#### Customize RadSeparator

 {{source=..\SamplesCS\PanelsAndLabels\Separator\Separator.cs region=separatorExample}}
 {{source=..\SamplesVB\PanelsAndLabels\Separator\Separator.vb region=separatorExample}}